MouseBiteLabs/Game-Boy-MBC1-Cartridge/README.md

 I am not responsible for any damage you do to your self or your property.
 I do not guarantee design compatibility.
 You may encounter issues with certain games!
 Attempt this project at your own risk.

-If you are using this board to make games other than for personal use, **you must have permission from the originator to use and distrubte any ROM images or other material.** Do not use this board for profiting from stolen work - this esepcially includes homebrew content, ROM hacks, and fan-made labels.
+If you are using this board to make games other than for personal use, **you must have permission from the originator to use and distrubte any ROM images or other material.** You are responsible for making sure you adhere to any license requirements.
+DO NOT use my circuit boards for profiting from stolen work - this especially includes homebrew content, ROM hacks, and fan-made labels.

 ## Board Characteristics and Order Information